Skip to content

 Purpose

-Rotates the vector around an axis by the specified degrees and returns the new vector.
+Rotates the vector around an axis by the specified degrees and returns a new vector without modifying the original.

 Parameters